Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Geometry and variation

 one can have

-Substituting these computations into the equality above, we derive the condition at the contact point: which can also be written as while recalling that $\cos{\om_s}=[\gamma]/\sigma$ stands for the cosine of the static contact angle $\om_s$.
+Substituting these computations into the equality above, we derive the condition at the contact point: which can also be written as Here recall that $\om_s$ stands for the static contact angle $\om_s$.